 Misuse or abuse includes using the drug in higher amounts, more frequently, or for longer than instructed by a doctor.
 It also includes using it in other ways in which it was not intended, such as crushing the powder and snorting it.
 Finally, using Adderall without a prescription is also considered to be abuse.

-Abuse of Adderall and other stimulants is especially prevalent among young adults.
+Adderall abuse is especially prevalent among young adults.
 In fact, it is estimated that more than 2.5 million Americans aged 18-25 misused prescription stimulants in the past year, reflecting about 7.4% of that specific age group.

 Who Abuses Adderall?